 - Wine: It’s not uncommon to see people carrying wine with them on an overnight trail or longer.
 While I can’t justify the added weight, if you’re keen there’s even portable wine bottles to help you carry it!

 - Water filter: If you know you’ll be refilling from questionable water sources like a river, you’ll need to have some way of purifying the water.
-My favourite is the LifeStraw bottle for years, but have recently switched to the Sawyer Squeeze Filter for multi-day adventures.
+I’ve used the LifeStraw bottle for years, but have recently switched to the Sawyer Squeeze Filter for multi-day adventures.
 Both are chemical free alternatives.